davidchen9830/wmh_challenge_segmentation/README.md

 The dataset is the one used during the WMH Segmentation Challenge In our repository, it should be placed under a datasets/ folder

+### Generate the data for training

+Before training the model, we need to generate the data that will be used, to do this, you will need to launch:

+- python generate_data.py <path/to/datasets> <save/dir>

+Note that the <save/dir> is the directory where the `train.pickle` file will be stored.

 ## Usage

 cd models/clean